 The simplest way to subitize quantities from 6 to 10 is to group them into a group of five and the rest.
 Grouping in fives goes back thousands of years, probably because of our hands.
 For example, Roman numerals, tally marks, Chinese abacus, and the musical staff are all grouped in fives.

 Children in some countries are discouraged from counting for addition.
 They are taught to work with quantities mentally.
-For example, to add 4 + 3, they’re taught to mentally imagine a group of 4 tiles and another group of 3 tiles.
+For example, to add 4 + 3, they’re taught to imagine a group of 4 tiles and another group of 3 tiles.
 Next they mentally take 1 tile from the group of 3 and give it to the group of 4.
-This changes the problem into 5 + 2, which they know is 7.
+This changes the addition to 5 + 2, which they know is 7.

 Experts tell us that young children’s number sense is a good predictor of their later math ability.
-Let’s replace counting with subitizing and visualizing to give our kids a right start in math.
+It’s time to replace counting with subitizing and visualizing and give our kids the right start in math.